-Mail client (outlook) – mail server (smtp “send me my email files for gmail”)
+Mail client (outlook) – mail server (imap “send me my email files for gmail”)

-A primary reason to set up a client/server network is to allow many clients to access the same applications and files “Google” that are stoned on a server.
+A primary reason to set up a client/server network is to allow many clients to access the same applications and files “Google” that are stored on a server.

-The connection between client and server is maintained only during the actual exchanged of information.
+The connection between client and server is maintained only during the actual exchange of information.